 Wellness | Advocacy | Community | Resilience

 - Ontario Hall is also home to the upperclassmen Wellness Community.
-Due to the large number of student-athletes and members of Greek organizations who live here, Ontario is focuses on supporting the mental, physical, and emotional wellbeing of its residents.
 A specialty RA position, the Resident Assistant for Wellness (RAW), is an in-hall, personal resource for students regarding all things wellness.
 The Wellness Community partners with the Department of Student Health and Counseling to improve students’ wellbeing.

 - Students living in a Wellness Community will identify and implement strategies to improve their overall wellness (physical, emotional, and mental wellness).

 All housing placements for the Wellness Communities are based upon application review.
 Applicants must have submitted complete answers to all questions in the application to be considered for placement.
 Only those who submit an application by the housing deadlines listed on the housing selection website may be considered for placement.
 You can find more information on the housing process at housing for incoming students.

 For any questions or concerns, contact the Department of Residence Life (firstname.lastname@example.org or 585-245-5726) or the Associate Director for Educational Initiatives, Dr. Meg Reitz, (email@example.com or 585-245-6363)